-Abrahams stands accused of hacking into his victims online accounts.
-Laura Eimiller, an FBI spokesperson, confirmed that Abrahams handed himself into agents and that there were several victims involved in the case.
-It's reported the evil web of extortion stretched as far as Russia, and included victims California, Maryland, Ireland and Canada.
+Abrahams stands accused of hacking into his victims’ online accounts.
+Laura Eimiller, an FBI spokesperson, confirmed that Abrahams handed himself over to agents and that there were several victims involved in the case.
+It’s reported the evil web of extortion stretched as far as Russia, and included victims in California, Maryland, Ireland and Canada.

-He was present at a bail hearing at federal court in Santa Ana on September 26, his bail was set at $50,000, reports the Temecula Patch.
+He was present at a bail hearing at federal court in Santa Ana on September 26; his bail was set at $50,000, reports Temecula Patch.
 If found guilty on charges of extortion, he could face up to two years in prison.

 If he makes bail, he will be placed under house arrest with a GPS monitor and will be forbidden from using computers.

 2. Cassidy Wolf Made the Blackmail Attempts Public